CDR plasma model

 Specifying diffusion

-To specify how diffusion is treated, modify the flag CdrPlasmaGodunovStepper.diffusion
+To specify how diffusion is treated, modify the flag CdrPlasmaGodunovStepper.diffusion, and set it to auto, explicit, or implicit.

 where \(\Delta t_{\textrm{A}}\) is the advection-only limited time step and \(\Delta t_{\textrm{AD}}\) is the advection-diffusion limited time step.